kennedydane/genemap_gen3/README.md

 ```shell
 $ ./build.sh
 ```
 The script checks for the existence of the target images on OpenStack.
 If they already exist, nothing happens.
-Otherwise the images are built.
+Otherwise, the images are built.

+## Deploying with Terraform
+The machines are first deployed with terraform.
+Firstly the environment must be initialised with `terraform init`.
+Afterwards `terraform plan` and `terraform apply` can be used to actually create the infrastructure including: the network and subnetwork;
+the security groups; the docker node; the database node.

+## Infrastructure Configuration
+Finally the infrastructure can be configured using ansible.